Boeing grounds 737 Max flights for engine inspections

 Boeing (BA) said in a statement it is inspecting the core of each advanced Leap-1B engine.
 The engines are made by CFM International, which is a joint venture between General Electric (GE) and France's Safran.

-The multi-million dollar engines will be sent from Washington state back to manufacturing sites in Indiana and France for inspection, said Jamie Jewell, spokeswoman for CFM.
+The affected multi-million dollar engines will be sent from Washington state back to manufacturing sites in Indiana and France for inspection, said Jamie Jewell, spokeswoman for CFM.

-Since the suspected component has two different suppliers, the issue doesn't affect all of these engines.
+Since the suspected components have two different suppliers, the issue doesn't affect all of these engines.
 CFM said it will conduct inspections to determine how many jets are impacted.

-That means that Boeing should be able to make its first 737 Max delivery, which is slated to go to a Malaysian low-cost carrier later this month, but puts future deliveries at risk.
+That means that Boeing should be able to make its first 737 Max delivery, which is slated to go to a Malaysian low-cost carrier later this month, but puts the schedule of future deliveries at risk.

+Norwegian Air Shuttle is slated to be one of the first airlines to fly passengers on the 737 Max -- and the low-cost carrier has bet its future on flying across the Atlantic with it.
+"We know that [the grounding] will result in a few days delay of the first Max delivery to Norwegian," said a spokesman, but the airline still plans to debut the jet on June 15.

+Boeing said the grounding has also halted aerial tests of the 737 Max 9, the second of four currently planned models.
+That jet made its maiden test flight in April.

-Shares of Boeing and GE fell sharply on news of the grounding.
+Shares of Boeing and GE fell sharply on news of the grounding, but recovered and closed only slightly lower.
 The updated 737 Max jet is expected to become Boeing's biggest cash cow as it ramps up production to record levels in the coming years.

 This is the fourth generation of Boeing's popular single-aisle jet, which has been a workhorse on short and medium haul flights for decades.
 The jet is 14% more fuel efficient than its predecessor, primarily due to its new engines.